mamun7025/conference-room-booking-service/README.md

 ## Business validation and Exception handling
 ### Business validation
 Following business validation case is covered
-* Minimum number of participant
+* Minimum number of participants
 * Overlapped with maintenance time
 * Optimal room search based on participants
 * Only current date